Collapsible and Hidden Content SEO Best Practices

 Officially, Google has reiterated time and time again that its crawlers can see hidden content on pages.
 However, digital marketers have reason to suspect that tabbed and accordion content may not be treated the same as always-visible text.
 One intrepid tester found that Google didn’t rank a page for keywords “hidden” in accordions built using JavaScript and CSS as highly as it did for keywords in visible text.

-That study was conducted in 2017, and while things may have changed since then, it’s worth noting that Google’s position on hidden text dates to 2013.
+That study was conducted in 2017, and while things have changed since then, it’s worth noting that Google’s position on hidden text dates to 2013.
+More anecdotal findings, including those by Oneupweb’s intrepid SEOs, lean toward a middle ground: Google can probably see JavaScript accordion content like they say they can – and their AI crawler can render JavaScript too.
+However, the search engine may give that content less weight in SERP rankings.

-However, there are ways to use hidden text in a more SEO-friendly way!
-A little customization might be needed.
+Fortunately, there are more SEO- and user-friendly ways to use hidden text, though a little customization might be needed.

 The accordion user interface (UI) has three main components, outlined below with best practices.
-While they may look straightforward, each component impacts both how users access the hidden information and how much priority search engines place on the content therein.
+While they may look straightforward, each component affects how users access the hidden information and how much priority search engines assign to the content.

-Small icons are a useful way to communicate either the category of the hidden content or a signal of “There’s more here!”
-You’ll often find a “+” icon on the page element that the user will click to expand the panel.
+• Accordion Icons: Small icons are useful for communicating either the category of the hidden content or a signal of “There’s more here!”
+You’ll often find a “+” icon on the page element that the user clicks to expand the accordion panel.
 Other generally accepted options are the caret or the down arrow.
-The right-facing arrow has gone out of style for accordions, as this icon typically indicates a link that leads to another page.
+The right-facing arrow has fallen out of style for accordions, as it typically indicates a link to another page.

-Panels are the expandable, hidden blocks of text accessed by click or keystroke.
-While they should provide useful information, such as answering a question in an FAQ block, accordion panel content should be relatively brief.
+• Accordion Panels: Panels are the expandable, hidden blocks of text accessed by click or keystroke.
+While they should provide useful information, such as answering questions in an FAQ block, accordion panel content should be relatively brief.
 They often contain short paragraphs or bulleted lists.

-Getting these three main components looking and functioning correctly is half the battle.
-The other half is using JavaScript or CSS correctly, which we’ve also laid out in this article.
+Getting these three main components to look and function correctly is half the battle.
+The other half uses JavaScript or CSS correctly, which we’ve also laid out in this article.

 Using Accordions on Different CMS Platforms